 Odette was a Court Stenographer with the Department of Justice of the Province of New Brunswick until her retirement in February 2019.
 She is the past President of the Canadian Union of Public Employees (CUPE) local 1840 and past CUPE Regional Vice-President for New Brunswick.
 She also served as an observer for the New Brunswick Coalition for Pay Equity and was Vice-President responsible for Women's Issues for both CUPE New Brunswick and the New Brunswick Federation of Labour.
-In her own community, she has worked on a regrouping project as the Chair of the Inkerman Centre Local Service District Advisory Committee.

-Marilyn Quinn - Trustee\
+Marilyn Quinn - Trustee

-Marilyn is a retired Registered Nurse and the past president of the New Brunswick Nurses Union (NBNU) where she served as President for 12 years advocating for registered nurses both at the negotiating table and in the workplace.
+Marilyn is a retired Registered Nurse and the past President of the New Brunswick Nurses Union (NBNU) where she served as President for 12 years advocating for registered nurses both at the negotiating table and in the workplace.
 She retired from NBNU in December 2016.
 Additionally, she served as Chairperson of the NBPSPP Board of Trustees, a role she held from 2014 to 2019, and sat on the National Executive Board of the Canadian Federation of Nurses Unions for 12 years.
-She also serves as a trustee for the Shared Risk Plan for Certain Bargaining Employees of New Brunswick Hospitals.
+She also serves as a Trustee for the Shared Risk Plan for Certain Bargaining Employees of New Brunswick Hospitals.